 Friction Stir Welding with a Stationary Shoulder

-In order to execute the complex seams in the storage and electronics housings, KUKA relies on a stir friction welding process deploying a stationary shoulder (Stationary Shoulder Friction Stir Welding [SSFSW], in licensed use by ESAB), – in particular for the automotive industry.
+In order to execute the complex seams in the storage and electronics housings, KUKA relies on a stir friction welding process deploying a stationary shoulder (Stationary Shoulder Friction Stir Welding [SSFSW].
 Here only the pin rotates in a stationary shoulder.
 The stationary shoulder creates a flat, smooth seam surface while it advances along the weld seam.
 This in turn reduces the amount of post-processing required.

 Process Control and Documentation System